Skip to main content

 For information about side effects that begin during treatment for cancer, see our Side Effects of Cancer Treatment page.

-Side effects from cancer treatment that begin after treatment and continue for months or years are called late effects.
+Problems from cancer treatment that begin 6 months or later after treatment and continue for months or years are called late effects.
 Physical problems, such as problems with fertility, may be a late effect of treatment.

 Some of the tests that were done to diagnose the cancer may be repeated to see how well the treatment is working.
 Decisions about whether to continue, change, or stop treatment may be based on the results of these tests.